What Language Is The Quran Written In

 The Quran, the revered holy book of Islam, holds profound importance for millions of followers across the globe.
 Its words have been a source of spiritual guidance and inspiration for centuries.
 But what language is the Quran written in?
 This question forms the foundation of our exploration.

 Whether you’re a student of religious studies or simply curious about linguistic diversity, join us as we uncover the captivating world of the Quran’s language.
-Let’s begin by exploring the language that underpins this divine scripture.
+Let’s begin by exploringin in what language is the quran written.

 Sabil Al-Quran